Marine Superintendent- Tankers

 Additional Information:

-Classification/Salary Range: The First Engineer is a full-time calendar year UUP unclassified position.
-The anticipated salary range for the position is $105,000.00 to $115,000.00 annually with an outstanding benefits package (for additional information, please see the UUP-FT-Benefits-at-a-Glance.pdf).
-Salary will be commensurate with qualifications and experience.
+Classification/Salary Range: The Second Assistant Engineer is a UUP position.
+The anticipated salary range for the position is $95,000 to $105,000 annually, with an outstanding benefits package.
+For more information please see the UUP-FT-Benefits-at-a-Glance-Jan-2025.pdf.
 Review of applications to commence immediately and conclude when the position is filled.

-Special Notes: This is a full-time calendar year appointment.
+Special Notes: This is a full-time calendar year (12 month) appointment UUP Position.
 Fair Labor Standard Acts (FLSA) Exempt position, not eligible for the overtime provisions of the FLSA.
 Internal and external search to occur simultaneously.

 Budget Title: Ship's Officer